Everyone can learn how to orgasm.

-Again, there is no one right way to play with your pelvic floor muscles, so experiment with lots of different actions.
+There isn't one right way to play with your pelvic floor muscles, so experiment with different actions.
 Squeeze, pull up, cinch together, flutter, vibrate, push, hold and release them as you see fit.
 Just get them involved and you’ll heighten your excitement, experience easier arousal and extend your orgasm.

 Use sound (and breathe, of course) when you start coming and don’t stop.
 Allow the sound to roll out of your open mouth along with the orgasmic wave.
 As you’re climaxing, keep your sounds going and your orgasm will keep happening, too!

 Take these ideas into the laboratory of your life and play with them.
 Do your own experiments and pay attention to what transpires.
 Try variations on each theme and notice where they take you.
 Explore and see what arises.

 Be your own scientist and observe what happens when you do it one way or another.
 Discover what works for you and then see if you can expand upon that.
 Try everything once or, better yet, several times and attend to the results.
 Combine skills and notice how they enhance each other.
 Be creative and remember to play!